NikVisel/CKNv1/README.md

 ## Acknowledgments

 This implementation is inspired by the beautiful mathematics of Alain Connes and Dirk Kreimer, bridging abstract algebra with concrete computational applications.
+For details on dataset preparation and training see [docs/TRAINING_GUIDE.md](docs/TRAINING_GUIDE.md).